kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 So it turns out updating our estimate of $$x$$ in the prediction step is pretty straightforward precisely because our motion model is linear.
 When this is not the case, we *cannot* use a regular Kalman filter (this is commonly dealt with by using the extended Kalman filter (EKF) or unscented Kalman filter (UKF), but that is beyond the scope of this post).

 An important result of the prediction step is that the variance of our estimate of $$x$$ has *increased*.
 It is the old variance plus some additional uncertainty caused by our noisy motion command.
-Intuitively this makes sense; we applied a noisy motion command so naturally we are less certain about where the robot is.
+Intuitively this makes sense; we applied a noisy motion command, so naturally we are less certain about where the robot is.
 Let's look at an example of PDFs of our estimate of $$x$$ before and after an application of the prediction step (see [this previous post](http://marcgallant.ca/2015/12/16/you-dont-know-where-your-robot-is/) for a review of PDFs):

 ![PDFs illustrating the prediction step of the Kalman filter](/images/kf_predict.png)

 The above example illustrates the two things the prediction does: it moves our estimate forward and increases the variance.
-You can imagine what would happen if we didn't have sensor to perform a correction step: the best we could do is just repeatedly perform predictions using our joystick commands.
+You can imagine what would happen if we didn't have a sensor to perform a correction step: the best we could do is just repeatedly perform predictions using our joystick commands.
 As a result, we would keep moving the estimate forward, but it would get more and more uncertain over time.
 This is called *dead reckoning*, and is usually only a suitable form of estimation over short distances.

 ## Correction